 Data records are likely to be used for the launch of targeted advertising campaigns based on your interests.
 At worst, they could be released on dark web markets.

-In order to remove the so-called Bing redirect virus from your browser, you should uninstall all associated files that enable its appearance in the browser.
-To complete this you should pass through several removal steps all of which are presented in the guide below.
+The removal guide below will show you how to get rid of this threat.
+In order to remove it from your browser, you should uninstall all associated files that enable its appearance in the browser.
+To complete this, you should pass through several removal steps, all of which are presented in the guide below.
 It enables you to choose between manual and automatic removal approach.
-However, if you want to fully get rid of the undesired program that keeps changing your search engine you should combine the steps.
-By doing this you will also strengthen the security of your device and keep it safe against malware intrusions.
+However, if you want to fully get rid of the undesired program that keeps changing your search engine, you should combine the steps.
+By doing this, you will also strengthen the security of your device and keep it safe against malware intrusions.